 - On one node, reconfigure the package as described earlier in this chapter.
-You can do this by using SAM or by editing the package ASCII file. - Edit the package control script directly or use the "Edit a Package Control Script" option in SAM.
-Any changes in service names will also require changes in the package configuration file. - Use SAM or the cmapplyconf command to copy the binary cluster configuration file to all nodes.
-Use the -P option, specifying the package to be changed; do not use the -C option.
-This file overwrites any previous version of the binary cluster configuration file. - Copy the modified control script to all nodes that can run the package. - Use SAM or the cmruncl command to start the cluster on all nodes or on a subset of nodes, as desired.
+You can do this by using Serviceguard Manager or by editing the package ASCII file. - Edit the package control script directly if not in Serviceguard's guided mode (in guided mode, Serviceguard manager does it automatically at reconfiguration).
+Any changes in service names will also require changes in the package configuration file. - Click the Apply button in Serviceguard Manager, or enter cmapplyconf on the command line.
+This copies the binary cluster configuration file to all nodes.
+On the command line, use the -P option, specifying the package to be changed; do not use the -C option.
+This file overwrites any previous version of the binary cluster configuration file. - Copy the modified control script to all nodes that can run the package.
+(Done automatically in Serviceguard Manager as part of Apply.) - Use the Serviceguard Manager Run Cluster command, or enter cmruncl on the command line to start the cluster on all nodes or on a subset of nodes, as desired.
 The package will start up as nodes come online.